fogre/TypeScript/Readme.md

 <h3>Patientor demo</h3>
 Demo can be found live here: https://patientortypesciptapp.netlify.app/

-Frontend running on Netlify, backend on Heroku (so it will take a while to load).
+Frontend running on Netlify, backend on Heroku (so it might take a while to load).

 ## Scripts